deepu105/concurrency-benchmarks/ReadMe.md

 This is the code samples used for my blog series https://deepu.tech/concurrency-in-modern-languages/

+The benchmarks are run using [wrk](https://github.com/wg/wrk) and [drill](https://github.com/fcsonline/drill).

+Scripts and benchmark results can be found in the results/nosleep folder

-The benchmarks were run using ApacheBench
+Previously the benchmarks were run using ApacheBench

 ## Java